kianshui/Client/Description.md

     class Value
         -all the values we used for our drawing

-   File Save
-   -mission layout

-    class Save
-        -load mission layout file

     class Store
         -shop for tower
         -draw player health and coin

     class KeyHandel
         -gives us the mouse position
-        -class KeyHandel implements MouseMotionListener, MouseListener
+        -class KeyHandel implements MouseMotionListener, MouseListener File Save
+   -mission layout

+    class Save
+        -load mission layout file

-After the layout is done.
+###After the layout is done.
-Then, we make the class of monsters
+Then, we make the class of monsters.

     class Mob
         -class Mob extends Rectangle
         -spawn monster
         -monster moves
-            -detect where the road is and walk on it according to layout -monster health
+        -walk according to layout
+        -monster health
         -health deduction
         -check if monster died
         -delete monster
         -get Coin

-Last, we make shooting and multiple level
+And Shoting